 Foot Tapping

-How Do Parrots Defend Territory?
+How Parrots Defend Territory

-Parrots defend their territory with loud vocalizations, body language, and attacks, including biting with their powerful hooked beaks.
+Parrots defend their territory with loud vocalizations, body language, and attacks, including biting with their hooked beaks.

 Vocalizations